sw23/life-model/dashboard/README.md

 **Dashboard won't start:**
 - Ensure all dependencies are installed
-- Check that life_model package is installed with `pip install -e .`
+- Check that life_model package is installed with `pip install -e . -r dashboard/requirements-dash.txt`

 **Charts not displaying:**
 - Verify the simulation is running by checking console output